jesusmmp/exams2sakai/README.md

 # Intro

-Automatic Generation of Exams in R for 'Sakai' LMS platform used by universities.
+Automatic Generation of Exams in R for 'Sakai' used by universities.
 Question templates in the form of the [`R/exams`](http://www.r-exams.org/) package are transformed into Sakai XML format.